Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Method

 where $W_q, W_k \in \mathbb{R}^{d \times d}$ are learnable projection matrices.
 The context-aware composed token embedding $\tilde{e}_c$ is fused with the original static embedding $e_c^{\text{static}}$ via a residual link:

-Here, $\alpha$ is a tunable hyperparameter that controls the strength of context adaptation.
+Here, $\alpha$ is a tunable hyperparameter that controls the strength of context adaptation, which is fixed throughout the training.
 Smaller $\alpha$ values prioritize the static embedding, while larger values encourage reinterpretation based on the extracted user interaction context.
-Overall, contextualized token composition enables the model to flexibly incorporate collaborative signals into token representations at generation time, addressing \textit{suboptimal static tokenization} issue without modifying the tokenizer or losing the pretrained hierarchical structure.
+Overall, contextualized token composition enables the model to flexibly incorporate collaborative signals into token representations at generation time, addressing \textit{suboptimal static tokenization} issue without modifying the tokenizer.